Things to do in Philippines

 Tagaytay City

-Tagaytay is one of the most-visited tourist destinations in the Philippines.
-Located just south of Manila, the town's most famous attraction is the Taal Volcano.
-It sits on an isla…
+Tagaytay is one of the most-visited tourist destinations in the Philippines, and is located just south of Manila.
+The town's most famous attraction is the Taal Volcano, which sits …

 Tagaytay City